jaumefib/HackUPCFall2017/README.md

 # HackUPCFall2017

 SkyChat is a chatbot that allows you to find the best flights offered by Skyscanner.
+In an esay and useful way using FaceBook Messenger.
+Developed during HackUPC in Barcelona 2017.

 ## Tools used
 - Skyscanner's API: https://skyscanner.github.io/slate/